Top things to do in Shoreditch, London

 Brick Lane is the center of Shoreditch’s “funkiness”.

-Shoreditch’s Brick Lane Market is really a series of smaller markets.
-The number of vendors peaks on Sundays.
+Shoreditch’s Brick Lane Market is really a series of smaller markets, it is actually a collection of five distinct specialized markets.
+Like most other things in Shoreditch the number of vendors peaks on Sundays.

 Also, the area is the center of Shoreditch’s street art.